News and Events

 Our Youth Clinics have been so successful we are expanding!
 SOAR—Summer Of Awareness Riding is our new program with Emmi Adler joining Robin Doughman working with Spanish Mustang horses.
 SOAR is designed to educate participants in the practices of ground training, riding, and general knowledge of horses in a fun, confidence building environment.

 SOAR Camp is located 20 miles South of Santa Fe on Hwy 41, just North of Galisteo.
-If you live in the Santa Fe area and would like to join us, please fill out the SOAR registration form.
-We look forward to hearing from you!
+Sessions for the 2014 SOAR Camp are filled.

 "Return of the Horse" Screenings